PURPOSE AND SCOPE

 Cottage Country Family Health Team welcomes feedback as it encourages continuous service improvements.
 CCFHT has a goal to meet and surpass expectations of all patients/visitors including those with disabilities.
 The feedback process specifies the actions that CCFHT will take if a patient, visitor or employee expresses a concern about access to CCFHT and its services.

 All feedback will be reviewed and forwarded to the Executive Director at CCFHT for followup.
 Feedback may be given by telephone, in writing, in electronic format or through other methods.
-Feedback forms are available in CCFHT offices.
+Feedback forms are available in CCFHT offices and on the website.

 If a patient has a complaint, they should try to speak with appropriate members of their healthcare team about their concern as soon as reasonably possible.
 If a patient is unable to resolve the problem in this way, they should take the following steps: